EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 The
 other blocks in our example script are *command* blocks
 \index{block:command}.
 Each command block \index{command block}
-corresponds to an action that Snap*!* already knows how to carry out.
+corresponds to an action that [Snap]{.snap} already knows how to carry out.
 For example, the block ![image9.png](assets/image9.png) <!--  style="width:1.16667in;height:0.25in" / --> tells the sprite\index{sprite} (the arrowhead
 shape on the *stage*\index{stage} at the right end of the window) to move ten steps (a step is a very small unit of distance) in the